 It was bunco night at the home of my sister’s good friend, Kelly.
 My sister plays bunco once a month with a group of her friends and every now and then, when someone can’t make it, I stand in as a substitute.
 It’s a lot of fun and a good way to get out of the house for a while.
 This was an especially fun night because I won the pot!

 Kelly served a Mexican Chicken Lasagna for dinner before the games began.
-The recipe was one she had taken from a Pampered Chef cook booklet.
-It was delicious so I decided to make it at home for my family, though I did change up a few things.
-The recipe is easy and feeds a crowd.
+The recipe was one she had taken from a Pampered Chef cookbook.
+It was so delicious, I got the recipe so I could make it at home for my family.
+I changed a few things, but otherwise, the recipe is easy and is perfect for feeding a crowd.
 Just in time for Cinco de Mayo!

 CHEESY MEXICAN CHICKEN LASAGNA